Accédez au règlement du MIPTV en français

 However, Participants may be refunded the amounts of their deposit or participation fee if the event is cancelled or upon the occurrence of a force majeure event.
 In the latter case, Participants shall be refunded an amount equal to sums already paid, less expenses incurred by the Organiser.

-is not reasonably foreseeable at the time the event is advertised to Participants;
+• is not reasonably foreseeable at the time the event is advertised to Participants;

-is beyond the Organiser’s control; and
+• is beyond the Organiser’s control; and

-makes it impossible to hold the event or creates risks of disturbances that may seriously affect the organisation and proper functioning of the event or the safety of property and persons.
+• makes it impossible to hold the event or creates risks of disturbances that may seriously affect the organisation and proper functioning of the event or the safety of property and persons.

 ADMISSION TO EVENTS

-5) Admission requirements
+5. Admission requirements

 Persons under the age of 18 may not be admitted to the event, except with the Organiser’s prior written authorisation.

 To gain admission to the event Participants must show an admission pass, which the Organiser shall issue free of charge or for consideration in accordance with its own procedures.
-The distribution, reproduction or sale of admission passes in order for any person other than the Participant to derive a profit therefrom is strictly forbidden and is liable to prosecution.
+The distribution, reproduction or sale of admission passes in order for any person other than the Participant to derive a profit therefrom is strictly forbidden and may be liable to prosecution.

 Due to the international nature of the event, Participants shall:

-Ensure that their participation is neutral in terms of political, ideological or religious expression;
+• Ensure that their participation is neutral in terms of political, ideological or religious expression;

 Otherwise, the Organiser reserves the right to impose penalties, including refusing admission to the event.

-6) Accreditation of Participants’ employees
+6. Accreditation of Participants’ employees

 In the event a Participant accredits any person who does not meet the foregoing requirements, they shall be required to pay the registration fee applicable to visitors, as specified in the participation contract.